 Roof up, there’s good noise and temperature isolation from the environment.
 And there’s enough turbulence reduction in the cabin to make for a pleasant experience on the move with the lid stowed, even in winter.
 Top down is really where Z4 separates its character from Supra, for what it’s worth.

 It is a little tough to judge the nose when parking and rearward vision is quite limited.
 The reversing camera is okay, though there’s some distortion and you need to tackle reverse parking carefully.

 Warranty is slim three-year surety.
 BMW offers three-year/40,000km and five-year/80,000km servicing plans, the latter costing a very reasonable $1650, which is no more expensive than an X1 or 3 Series.

 First, to the elephant in the room.
 The more vigorously powered Z4 M40i does close the bang-for-buck gap to Supra and does, for the time being at least, beat its chest harder while offering an added point of difference.
 But it’s still too pricey to be considered the better performance bargain, at least sat in the Toyota’s formidable shadow.

 Instead, the Z4 M40i makes for more compelling statement on singular merit, as a premium Euro, as a BMW, as driver’s machine and as a rag-top.
 Regardless of shared DNA, there’s enough unique goodness in key areas that you mightn’t consider Z4 M40i a Supra rival at all.

 Does the 35kW make enough of a difference?
 Absolutely.
 But the extra power doesn’t address nor compensate for in key shortcomings in low-speed powertrain behavior and iffy interior display quibbles.

-What’s really likeable about the Z4 M40i is that it talks the roadster talk, yet it’s happier in its natural open-road environment than it is around town treated as a show pony, and all the better for it.
+What’s really likeable about the BMW Z4 M40i is that it talks the roadster talk, yet it’s happier in its natural open-road environment than it is around town treated as a show pony, and all the better for it.